Policy on Admissions Selection

 Admissions Committee members are asked to volunteer for at least one subcommittee.
 The subcommittees of the Admissions Committee are:

-• Combined Degree Program Subcommittee: This purpose of this subcommittee is to assist the dual degree programs with interviewing and assessment of applicants to the Oral and Maxillofacial Surgery (OMFS) and MD/PhD programs.
+- Combined Degree Program Subcommittee: The purpose of this subcommittee is to assist the dual degree programs with interviewing and assessment of applicants to the Oral and Maxillofacial Surgery (OMFS) and MD/PhD programs.
 This committee consists of members of the admissions committee and a dean’s designee from the OMFS and MD/PhD program.
 This subcommittee will present recommendations to the Admissions Committee at large for final approval.

-• Pre-Entry Program Subcommittee: The purpose of this subcommittee is to work with the Office of Educational Programs to identify incoming students entering into the first year class who would benefit from the summer Pre-Entry Program.
-This subcommittee is made up of Admissions Committee members and admissions and Office of Admissions and Student Affairs deans.
-This subcommittee has authority for selection of students into the Pre-Entry Program.
+- Pre-Entry Program Subcommittee: The purpose of this subcommittee is to work with the Office of Educational Programs to identify incoming students entering into the first year class who would benefit from the summer Pre-Entry Program.
+This subcommittee is made up of Admissions Committee members and OASA deans.
+This subcommittee has authority for the selection of students into the Pre-Entry Program.

-• Executive Committee Subcommittee: The purpose of this subcommittee is to review deficiencies in applications, criminal background check information, applicant special request, and other miscellaneous work for the Office of Admissions and Students Affairs.
-This subcommittee is comprised of the deans of the Office of Admissions and Student Affairs.
+- Executive Committee Subcommittee: The purpose of this subcommittee is to review deficiencies in applications, criminal background check information, applicant special requests, and other miscellaneous work for OASA.
+This subcommittee is comprised of the deans of OASA.

 Selection

-The Admissions Committee conducts a holistic review of applicants looking at each applicant’s experiences, attributes, and academic metrics based on our medical school mission and core values.
+The Admissions Committee conducts a holistic review of applicants, reviewing each applicant’s experiences, attributes, and academic metrics based on McGovern Medical School’s mission and core values.
 The Admissions Committee considers the totality of each application and looks at the following factors:

-The Admissions Committee also looks at the AAMC Core Competencies for entering medical school students.
+The Admissions Committee also reviews the AAMC Core Competencies for entering medical school students.
 These competencies include service orientation, social skills, cultural competence, teamwork, oral communication, reliability and dependability, resilience and adaptability, capacity for improvement, and ethical responsibility to self and others.

 The Admissions Committee reviews and approves these standards annually.